PENG PENG (彭澎)

 Meaning as Might: The Ideational Foundations of State Power, with Charles Chang.

-States exercise power not only through material manifestations—such as coercion, bureaucracy, and infrastructure—but also through the construction of meaning.
-We introduce ideational capacity as a distinct dimension of state power: the state's ability to craft, sustain, and project compelling narratives that foster national identity and legitimize authority.
-Drawing on original global geocoded data and semantic classification using large language models, we develop a novel cross-national measure of ideational capacity based on cultural infrastructure, including museums and monuments.
-We validate this measure by analyzing its spatial distribution, temporal dynamics, and correlations with conventional indicators of state capacity.
-We further show that higher levels of ideational capacity are associated with greater national pride and trust in government.
-By rendering this often-invisible dimension of power empirically measurable, the study broadens prevailing conceptions of state capacity and offers a new lens on how states use symbolic tools to unify, legitimate, and govern.
+States exercise power not only through coercion, bureaucracy, and infrastructure, but also through the construction of meaning.
+We introduce ideational capacity as a distinct dimension of state power: the ability to craft and project narratives that foster political identification and legitimize authority.
+Using original global geocoded data and semantic classification with large language models, we develop a cross-national measure of ideational capacity based on state-sponsored museums.
+We validate this measure by analyzing its spatial distribution, temporal trends, and associations with conventional indicators of state capacity.
+We also show that ideational capacity is conceptually and empirically distinct from fiscal capacity.
+Finally, we demonstrate that higher levels of ideational capacity are linked to greater national pride and political trust.
+By rendering this often-invisible dimension of power empirically tractable, the study broadens prevailing conceptions of state capacity by demonstrating how states deploy symbolic tools to foster unity, legitimacy, and authority.

 Ruling after Revolution: Security Challenges and Civilian Control over Military in China, 1949-1976.
 With Junyan Jiang.